croaky/blog/articles/postgres-concat-ws-function.md

  initials       | character varying(255) | not null |
 ```

-Consider a query to get the "team" for a project by each user's initials:
+A query to get the team for a project by each user's initials:

 ```sql
 SELECT